 This game can be played with only several pairs of children and some space.
 If there is an odd number of children, you can play with them to make an even number.

 To play, separate students into pairs of two and designate one of them as student A and the other student B.

 Instruct student A to listen to student B for a specified amount of time, perhaps 15 seconds for very young children or a minute for older children.

-Instruct student B to finish the sentence “If you really knew me, you would know that…” They can finish this sentence with any information about themselves, whether it’s their family structure, the classes they like best in school, their hobbies, their pets, they favorite or least favorite things or anything else they’d like to share.
+Instruct student B to finish the sentence “If you really knew me, you would know that…” They can finish this sentence with any information about themselves, whether it’s their family structure, the classes they like best in school, their hobbies, their pets, their favorite or least favorite things or anything else they’d like to share.

 Student B repeats this sentence several times, completing it with a new piece of information each time.

 When the time is up, have students A and B switch roles, so A speaks while B listens.

 This game is another good way for students to get to know each other and to practice active listening.
 It may even help strike up a few friendships!
 Having meaningful relationships and practicing kindness is a great way to build resilience.